-Photographed by Phillip James at the Hyatt Regency Yogyakarta in the Island of Java, Indonesia.
+Photographed at the Hyatt Regency Yogyakarta in the Island of Java, Indonesia.

 After exploring Yogyakarta’s colorful Beringharjo market, I took a ride down Jalan Malioboro and through the bustling city back to my serene green oasis for one last night in the spellbinding island of Jakarta.

 While strolling through the hotel’s lush gardens a few hours earlier, I had noticed the beautiful traditional outdoor spa and was dying to get a chance to experience the much popular, and exotic, traditional twilight massage.
 Luckily, Yogya’s traffic was kind to me and so was the lovely team at the Hyatt Regengy Yogyakarta who arranged a most memorable evening of pampering, so I could have the chance to get a taste of yet another delightful aspect of Indonesian culture.